naspuka/youtube-dub/README.md

 # youtube-dub
-A youtube clone made with React Js with a responsive front-end
+A youtube clone made with React Js with a responsive front-end and hosted on firebase.